Tyrrrz/Tyrrrz.me/data/blog/wpf-listbox-selecteditems-twoway-binding/Post.md

 The behavior above defines its own `SelectedItems` property, identical to the one in `ListBox`, except it can be bound to and is not read-only.

-When the property is changed from the view model, the `OnSelectedItemsChanged(…)` method is called, which is where the changes are propagated to the view.
+When the property is changed from the view model, the `OnSelectedItemsChanged(...)` method is called, which is where the changes are propagated to the view.
 We do that in the `SelectItems()` method where we just clear and add new items to the `ListBox.SelectedItems` collection.

-When the change is triggered by the view, we call the `OnListBoxSelectionChanged(…)` method.
+When the change is triggered by the view, we call the `OnListBoxSelectionChanged(...)` method.
 To update the selected items on the view model, we copy the items from `ListBox.SelectedItems` to our own `SelectedItems` collection.

 Note, however, that this behavior is generic because we expect to work with a collection like `IReadOnlyList<T>` on the view model side.
 WPF doesn't support generic behaviors, so we have to subtype this class for each specific data type: